-x) Earnings per share
+w) Earnings per share

-Basic earnings per share is calculated by dividing net earnings attributable to ordinary shareholders by the weighted-average number of ordinary shares outstanding during the period after considering the effect of outstanding treasury shares.
+Basic earnings per share is calculated by dividing net earnings attributable to ordinary shareholders by the weighted-average number of ordinary shares outstanding during the period.
 Diluted earnings per share include the effects of the possible issuance of ordinary shares under share grants and option plans in the determination of the weighted average number of ordinary shares outstanding during the period.
-In 2006 and 2005 share grants and options of 332,959 and 139,520, respectively, were excluded as their effect was anti dilutive.
+In 2007, 2006 and 2005 share grants and options of 439,651, 332,959 and 139,520, respectively, were excluded as their effect was anti dilutive.
 The following table provides the amounts used in the calculation of earnings (loss) per share:

-2006 2005 2004 Net earnings (loss) attributable to ordinary shareholders 12,339 (14,62 4) 18,3 353 Weighted-average number of ordinar shares outstanding during the year 54,681,628 54,681,628 Increase resulting from assumed convo ersion - 27 7 ,576 Weighted-average number of ordinar shares and potential shares outstand , during the year 54,733,796 54,681,628 54,709,204
+2007 2006 2005 Net earnings (loss) attributable to ordinary shareholders (62,647) 12,339 (14,624) Weighted-average number of ordinary shares outstanding during the year 54,817,086 54,733,796 54,681,628 Increase resulting from assumed conversion of share grants and options - Weighted-average number of ordinary shares and potential shares outstanding during the year 54,817,086 54,733,796 54,681,628